accubits/ProcessBud/README.md

 ### Installation tips

-* All major dependicies for this project are included in requirement.txt
+* All major dependencies for this project are included in requirement.txt
 * Ensure you have the [Extension](https://github.com/accubits/ProcessBud/blob/master/Extension.zip) file extracted to where the source files are located

 ## Built With